 - The Official Languages Recognised under the constitution ( There are 22 languages in this schedule; English is not mentioned in this schedule).

 - Article 31B-Validity excluded from Court’s Review (land and tenure reforms; the association of Sikkim with India).
-It was added by 1st Constitution Amendment Act in 1951.
-It is largest schedule of the constitution.
+It was added by the 1st Constitution Amendment Act in 1951.
+It is the largest schedule of the constitution.

 - Anti-Defection provisions for Members of Parliament and Members of the State Legislatures (added by 52nd Constitution Amendment Act in 1985).

-- It relates to functions of Panchayats (Rural Development); added by 73rd Constitution Amendment Act in 1992.
+- It relates to functions of Panchayats (Rural Development); added by the 73rd Constitution Amendment Act in 1992.

 - It relates to functions of Municipalities (Urban Planning); added by Constitution Amendment Act in 1992.